stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 </p>
 </blockquote>

+{: .key}
-**The Singleton pattern is used when you want to limit a class to a single instance.**
+The Singleton pattern is used when you want to limit a class to a single instance.

-The full details of how this is done are covered in the [Implementing a Singleton](#implementing-the-singleton) section.
-Whether or not you should use the Singleton is covered in [The Controversy](#the-controversy) section.
-The why and when of the Singleton is covered below.
+Put another way, it is used when you only ever want there to be *exactly* one of something.

 ### A Car With Two Drivers

 In our universe, when you're driving a car and want to turn, you turn in the direction you want the car to go.
 If you want to go to the supermarket, and the supermarket is to the right, you turn the car right.
 If you want to see a movie, and the movie theater is to the left, you turn the car left.